 - Madame de Tourzel was removed on 19 August 1792, taken to La Force prison, and eventually smuggled out of jail.

-Sometime after the royal family was executed and during the time of Napoleon, royalists began conducting pilgrimages to the Temple.
-This grated on Napoleon, and, so, in 1808, he ordered its demolition.
-It took two years to demolish it and even then remnants of the Temple remained.
+Sometime after the royal family was executed and during the time of Napoleon Bonaparte, royalists began conducting pilgrimages to the Temple.
+This grated on Napoleon, and, so, in 1808, he ordered Joseph Fouché to ensure its demolition.
+It took two years to demolish it and even then, remnants of the building remained.
 Near the remnants, a wooden structure was erected as a permanent market called the carreau du temple (covered market).
-In 1860, the remaining remnants of the Temple were demolished under Napoleon III, and, in 1863, the wooden structure of carreau du temple was replaced by a cast iron, brick, and glass structure.
-That structure still stands today, and that area were the Temple originally stood now serves as a Paris Metro station.
+In 1860, the remaining remnants were demolished under Napoleon III, and, in 1863, the wooden structure of carreau du temple was replaced by a cast iron, brick, and glass structure.
+In addition, a garden called square du Temple was established in 1857 and occupies the site of the medieval fortress built by the Knights Templar.